MicrosoftDocs/learn/learn-pr/iot/introduction-to-azure-iot/includes/2-what-is-azure-iot.md

 Azure IoT includes a set of managed cloud services that you can use to connect, monitor, and manage your IoT devices.
 The Azure IoT device SDKs let you build devices that connect securely to your cloud services.
 The Azure IoT gateways enable you to run some services at the edge and enable more connectivity scenarios for your devices.

 The following diagram shows a high-level view of the components in a typical IoT solution.
-This article focuses on the key groups of components: devices, IoT cloud services, other cloud services, and solution-wide concerns.
-Other articles in this section provide more detail on each of these components.
+This module focuses on the key groups of components: devices, IoT cloud services, other cloud services, and solution-wide concerns.

 :::image type="content" source="../media/iot-architecture.svg" alt-text="Diagram that shows the high-level IoT solution architecture.":::